 The partial land equivalent ratios LERs were generally higher in maize than in sweetpotato (Table 3).
 The total LERs in all the mixtures were greater than unity (1.0), depicting yield advantages of growing orange-fleshed sweetpotato varieties with provitamin A maize.
-In all sweetpotato varieties , the highest productivity was obtained when sweetpotato was combined with maize at 1x1m spacing, 4 plants/stand arrangement.
-The highest mean total LER of 5.0 was obtained when Umuspo 4 sweetpotato was intercropped with maize at 1x1m spacing, 4 plants/stand arrangement, even though the variety poor or low root yields.
+In all sweetpotato varieties, the highest productivity was obtained when sweetpotato was combined with maize at 1x1m spacing, 4 plants/stand arrangement.
+The highest mean total LER of 5.0 was obtained when Umuspo 4 sweetpotato was intercropped with maize at 1x1m spacing, 4 plants/stand arrangement, even though the variety showed poor or low root yields.
 Land equivalent coefficient (LEC) and area time equivalent ratio (ATER) followed similar pattern as LER, with each sweetpotato variety producing highest LEC and ATER when maize was at 1x1m spacing, 4 plants/stand arrangement, while maximum values (LEC 3.6 and ATER 4.6) were obtained when Umuspo 4 was combined with maize at 1x1m spacing, 4 plants/stand arrangement (Table 4).
 However, the highest economic returns (gross and net returns) were, on average obtained, from Umuspo 3 sweetpotato intercropped with maize at 1 x 0.5m spacing, 2 plants/stand arrangement (# 2.6m net returns ), followed by Umuspo 3 monocrop (# 2.2m), while no profit ( loss of revenue) accrued from maize monocrop at 1x1m, 4 plants/ stand spacing ( Tables5 and 6)

 Table 3: Effect of intercropping and maize spatial arrangements on land equivalent ratio in 2019 and 2020